cccbr/runningatower/content/docs/formalities/_index.md

 ## Disclosure and Barring Service (DBS)

 In the ***[C of E](../glossary/#c-of-e)***, the Tower Captain and anyone teaching within the tower, may need to have an up-to-date DBS check.
 All certification must be kept up to date.
 This check is normally obtained through the safeguarding officer of the relevant church.
-Further details of the DBS service is available on their [website](https://www.gov.uk/government/organisations/disclosure-and-barring-service).
+[Further details are available on the DBS website](https://www.gov.uk/government/organisations/disclosure-and-barring-service).

 ## Equality and Diversity